softwaredoug/vmware/README.md

-This folder contains some Elasticsearch configuration and a Dockerfile to expedite setting up Elasticsearch with LTR.
+Experimentation with the Kaggle [vmware zero-shot information retrieval competition](https://www.kaggle.com/competitions/vmware-zero-shot-information-retrieval/overview).
+Goal is more about practical, easy to implement techniques that most search teams can implement.

 ## Docker
-Run `docker-compose up` to create a image running Elasticsearch with LTR
+Run `docker-compose up` to create a image running Elasticsearch

 ## Python Requirements